Declines in Shares of Retailers Pressure U.S. Stocks

 Continue Reading Below

-Shares of several major retailers slid after their quarterly reports disappointed investors, pressuring U.S. stock indexes.

 Dick's Sporting Goods, Coach and Advance Auto Parts were among the companies that fell short of expectations and contributed to declines in consumer-discretionary shares.
-The S&P 500 fell less than 0.1%, a day after it posted its biggest gain since April.
+The S&P 500 fell 1.23 points, or less than 0.1%, to 2464.61 -- a day after it posted its biggest gain since April.

 Continue Reading Below